cs181f/project1/Competitive_Research.md

 Strengths:

 * GitHub support
-* supports and project which can return build error and success codes
+* supports any project which can return build error and success codes
 * easy configuration
 * easy deployment to Heroku
 * open source